 The next 100 years saw the city experience a growth explosion.
 Driven by a combination of immigration, high birth rates and burgeoning industry, the population increased from 30,000 in 1851 to over a million by the 1950s.
 Even when the Great Toronto Fire of 1904 decimated a huge area of downtown, the Torontonians simply rolled up their sleeves, rebuilt and continued to prosper.

 As it continued to grow, the city began to develop an impressive reputation for industry and commerce.
-A new sewage system was built to cope with the burgeoning population; the railway arrived, linking Toronto to the Upper Great Lakes and drawing more tourists to the city; and thanks to lenient laws, the distillation industry expanded until Toronto became the largest centre of alcohol distillation in North America.
+A railway arrived, linking Toronto to the Upper Great Lakes, and lenient laws led to the distillation industry expanding until Toronto became the largest centre of alcohol distillation in North America.

-Towards the end of the 1950s, a surge in the arrival of immigrants infused Toronto with new foods, new languages and, most importantly, new attitudes.
+Towards the end of the 1950s, a surge in immigrant arrivals infused Toronto with new foods, new languages and, most importantly, new attitudes.
 Italians, Portuguese and Eastern Europeans arrived first, followed by immigrants from the Caribbean, Asia and India.
 They settled into what would become the city's great ethnic neighbourhoods - Greektown, Little Italy and Chinatown.
-At the same time, Canada’s big multinational companies began to relocate their head offices from Montreal to Toronto, brining with them more employment and driving up immigration, gradually developed a multiethnic North American character.
-Today, one in two of the city's residents was born outside Canada.

 Today, Toronto is the hub of the nation's commercial, financial, industrial, and cultural life, and is the capital of the Province of Ontario.